ncaanext/NCAA06Next/README.md

 ### Media inquiries

+*For media inquiries about this repository or project please start by contacting

+Discord: @h4wduk3n#1798
+Twitter: @h4wduk3n
+Email: h4wduk3n@yahoo.com

-*For media inquiries about this repository or project please start by contacting the team on discord or @h4wduk3n#1798 / @h4wduk3n and be sure to use the contributor list in this Readme in your article or media.*
+You will be reminded to but be sure to use the contributor list in this Readme in your article or media.

-We strive to acknowledge all those contribuitng assets and knowledge to this project.
+We strive to acknowledge all those contribuitng assets and knowledge to this project.*

 ### Wiki Help